josuamanuel/js-awe/README.md

 fun1 -> fun2 -> fun3

-* fun1 will receive as input all the parameters when running the plan: plan(...)(param1, param2)
+* fun1 receives all the parameters when running the plan: plan().build(...)(param1, param2)
-* fun2 will receive 1 input parameter corresponding with output from fun1
+* fun2 receives output from fun1
-* fun3 will receive 1 input parameter corresponding with output from fun2
+* fun3 receives output from fun2
 ```

 The construct to run concurrently: